kinit-sk/yaudit-recsys-2021/README.md

 ## Datasets

-We provide three CSV datasets with raw data:
+We provide three CSV datasets with raw data (contained in `raw_data` directory):

 1. `search_results.csv` containing annotated and processed top-20 results for queries executed after watching videos on YouTube.
 2. `recommendations.csv` containing annotated and processed top-20 recommendations shown next to watched videos on YouTube.
 3. `home_page_results.csv` containing collected and processed results from homepage visits executed after watching videos.

+In addition, we provide two additional datasets with mapping of videos to their normalized labels (contained in `normalized_data` directory):

+1. `encountered_videos.csv` containing normalized labels for the videos we encountered and then annotated during experiments.
+The file was obtained by running the `normalize-annotations.ipynb` notebook.
+2. `seed_videos.csv` containing the videos we used as seed for running the experiments, along with their assigned labels and topics.

-We also provide two additional datasets that contain aggregated data that includes automatically generated predictions using a machine learning model:
+We also provide two additional datasets that contain aggregated data that includes automatically generated predictions using a machine learning model (contained in `predicted_data` directory):

 1. `recommendations_with_predicted_grouped.csv` containing misinformation score and ratio of annotated to automatically predicted labels for top-10 recommendations grouped by misinformation topic and sequence index within the experiment.
 2. `home_page_with_predicted_grouped.csv` containing misinformation score and ratio of annotated to automatically predicted labels for home page results grouped by misinformation topic and sequence index within the experiment.